p-ouellette/opendatalink-talk-slides/opendatalink.md

  - Problem: Given a list of keywords, return datasets which are more similar than threshold $t$.
-    - $0 \le t \le 1$

  - Motivation: Data scientists want a simple way to find new and insightful datasets

 ## Our Approach

 - Search on the metadata, not on the data in the dataset
   - Data in dataset is too noisy

 - Metadata that we have:

   - Dataset description

   - Column description

   - Datasets tags

 ## Our Approach (Cont.)

 - Use semantic NOT syntactic similarity

   - Example: Fish & Seafood

   - Example: Coronavirus & Respitory System

 ## Others Approach